-They’re essentially a one-stop shop that will help you through every step of the fashion startup process, which of course will cost more.
+That’s because they’re a one-stop shop that will help you through every step of the fashion startup process (which of course costs more).
 However, the time and mistakes they’ll save you from can quickly make up for the additional expense.

 I’ve interviewed a few great FPP providers on my podcast.
 Here are a few episodes to help you learn more about how they work:

 - Why You Shouldn’t Design for Everyone (with Anna of Vmora)